913-381-2085

 • You won’t have to answer “yes” on applications asking whether you have any criminal convictions or adjudications

 Juvenile offenses don’t have to drag you down for the rest of your life.
-If you qualify for expungement, you can get a clean slate with the help of a Johnson County juvenile lawyer.
+If you qualify for expungement, you can get a clean slate with the help of an Overland Park juvenile defense attorney.
 For more information on how Jerry Merrill can protect your child’s rights and future, call 913-381-2085 or send him an email.
 The firm offers free initial consultations to clients throughout Kansas, including Johnson County, Overland Park, Shawnee and Olathe

 Contact Us